Sunsetsin the Northern Territory

 An hour south of Tennant Creek is Karlu Karlu/Devils Marbles and the smaller Kunjarra/The Pebbles sacred site nearby.
 The gravity-defying granite formations are intriguing on their own but when you add in a stunning outback sunset, they take on a whole new look.

-A short drive out of Alice Springs is the Ilparpa Claypan.
-Nestled at the base of the Tjoritja West MacDonnell Ranges, the claypan is either a dry expanse of red dirt or a vibrant swamp.
-It's home to a variety of birdlife, frogs and dozens of species of fish and crustaceans who lay dormant until the rain.
+A short drive out of Alice Springs are the Ilparpa claypans.
+Nestled at the base of the Tjoritja West MacDonnell Ranges, the claypans are either a dry expanse of red dirt or a vibrant swamp.
+They’re home to a variety of birdlife, frogs and dozens of species of fish and crustaceans who lay dormant until the rain.
 Bring a camp chair and find a shady spot to watch the sun drift behind the ranges.

 For a truly unique adventure, the Sunset to Sunrise experience at Earth Sanctuary World Nature Centre is a must.
 Make your way to the sanctuary for a sunset dinner and then take advantage of the guides’ incredible cultural knowledge and astronomy equipment to watch the sky transition from day to night.
 Spend the night in your swag and awake to an unrivalled sunrise.

 Tjoritja West MacDonnell Ranges